What is a Pre-Contract?

 With thanks to author, Annette Carson for her kind permission to use her image of the eagle ampulla and spoon used during King Richard’s coronation ceremony on 6 July 1483.

 Annette is a non-fiction author specialising in history, biography and aviation.
-She is a member of the Looking For Richard Project and author of a number of seminal works on Richard III: Richard III: The Maligned King (2008), Richard III: A Small Guide to the Great debate (2013) and Richard Duke of Gloucester as Lord Protector and High Constable of England (2015).
+She is a member of the Looking For Richard Project and author of a number of seminal works on Richard III: Richard III: The Maligned King (2008/2013), Richard III: A Small Guide to the Great Debate (2013), Richard Duke of Gloucester as Lord Protector and High Constable of England (2015), and Domenico Mancini: de occupatione regni Anglie (2021), a new edition of Mancini’s important 1483 commentary on Richard III’s accession.

 You can read Annette’s article on these important surviving relics from the medieval coronation ceremony here.